 1. Planned road trip visiting friends on the way

-Personally this is how I started my solo travel many many years ago (I don’t want to say how many so you do not think I am old 😛 ).
+Personally this is how I started my solo travel many many years ago.
 I was still in my student times, while the summers were hot and everybody was away.
-You do not have to do anything big: I took a tour through the west and centre of the country and in some places I had some friends to visit/ meet up or sleep at.
+You do not have to do anything big.
+I took a tour through the west and center of Romania and in some places I had some friends to visit/ meet up or sleep at.
 It was a budget backpacking- camping tour, worry less and fun.

 Moving to nowadays the option would be to take a holiday where on the way you meet or stay at people you know (friends, family or friends of friends that you trust).
-You do have company from time to time and you also have the freedom to explore and do your own things when the others are “busy” with their daily lives.
+You do have company from time to time and you also have the freedom to explore.
+The advantage is that you still have your own time when the others are “busy” with their daily lives.

 2. Take a learning vacation

-4 summers ago after doing 2 weeks of solo travel around Spain and Portugal I decided that I would better spend my holiday with people that share the same interest like me.
-Next summer I booked 2 weeks of Spanish Course at a nice language institute in Malaga, Spain.
+In 2013 after doing 2 weeks of solo travel around Spain and Portugal, I decided that next summer I want to spend my holiday with people that share the same interest like me.
+In 2014 I booked 2 weeks of Spanish Course at Malaga Instituto in Malaga, Spain.
 BEST DECISION EVER.
 Not only that in 2 weeks I manage to get some Spanish basics but we manage to have a great group of young fun people with the same schedule like yours and also ready to go to beach/ sightseeing/ party/ tapas/ shopping you name it.
 And if you think that this is for young people only, well it is not.
 The Institute had also senior groups with their own schedule, that of course collided with ours from time to time.
 The Internet is filled with resources and not only for language courses.

 3. Join a retreat